-You know that feeling when you bite into a cake and it’s so light and fluffy that it practically melts in your mouth?
+You know that feeling when you bite into a cake, and it’s so light and fluffy it practically melts in your mouth?

 That’s cake flour at work.

-From pancakes to heavenly red velvet cakes, cake flour works its undercover magic.
+From pancakes to heavenly red velvet cake, cake flour works its undercover magic.

 It can turn these treats into irresistible cloud-like confections.

 Whether you’re a seasoned baker or just starting out, cake flour is a serious game-changer.